 Note that if you start with a Shared Hosting, you can still upgrade to a Dedicated Server if the Shared Hosting cannot accommodate your blog traffic.

-Any gadget that supports internet is good, but a laptop will give you more flexibility, you can also build with a smart mobile phone, but building with a mobile phone will not give you all the flexibility you may need.
-Tablet also will be fantastic to make use.
+Any gadget that supports the internet is good, but a laptop will give you more flexibility, you can also build with a smart mobile phone, but building with a mobile phone will not give you all the flexibility you may need.
+Tablet also will be fantastic to make use of.

 Building a blog doesn’t need much internet data, as a starter 1GB data should be pretty much OK.
 With just 200MB or even less, I can set up a professional blog.

 You must give your time, as a starter 3 hrs should be enough to build your blog if you have your blog blueprint already sketched out.

 The following steps will help you master the skills and have the confidence to build a website like a pro.